VotoA/csPortfolio/README.md

 * This project is a webpage designd using HTML and CSS which shows off several photos that I personally took several years ago.
 This was my first experience using HTML and CSS and I feel that it has given me a solid base to learn the languages off of, but, at the time of writing this, I still don't understand the mechanics either language.
 ###### Lightning:
 * This project is a Java graphics program which demonstrates the use of the random class, basic 2D graphics, and a timer.
 It was mostly a review for the first two aspects mentioned, but the program especially helped to show me how to use a timer.
-###### JSLightning:
-* This project is the same as the previous but in JavaScript.
-It was also my introduction to coding with JS which has turned out to be very helpful experience.
-After completing it, I feel relatively confident using JS.
-###### Dice
-* This is another Java project which demonstrates basic graphics and use of the random class, however it also uses a custom object.
-It was once again a review, but it helped me to really understand classes and methods rather than just knowing how to use them.
 ###### Chemotaxis
 * This project was an excercise in multiple custom object use and how they can interact, and adaptable and complicated math within a Java program.
 This project actually helped me to learn to streamline my programs.
 The first version was too resource intensive to run embedded in a website so it forced me to cut down on it's memory usage.
 ###### Northeastern University